SAP-samples/teched2022-XP260/exercises/ex1/README.md

 :bulb: How does the browser know, which identity provider to use for authentication?
 It is specified in the URL!
 - To use the default identity provder, in this case SAP ID Service, call a URL like https://cockpit.eu10.hana.ondemand.com/cockpit#/globalaccount/...
-- To use a specific custom identity provider, call the URL https://cockpit.eu10.hana.ondemand.com/cockpit/?idp=bestrun01.accounts.ondemand.com#/globalaccount/...
+- To use a specific custom identity provider, call a URL like https://cockpit.eu10.hana.ondemand.com/cockpit/?idp=bestrun01.accounts.ondemand.com#/globalaccount/...

 ## Exercise 1.3 - Giving a user access to a subaccount